The 1980s

 These days were the start of all our sore backs, I don’t know one cameraman who does not suffer from a sore back through years of holding and lifting various pieces of heavy video kit.

-Soon after that music festival I went for an interview with Flashback and was offered a job as a sound-man, as I had worked for Radio Clyde I must know something about sound, that’s the impression I gave as I was desperate to get into video production.
+Soon after the Kelvingrove music festival I went for an interview with Flashback and was offered a job as a sound-man, as I had worked for Radio Clyde I must know something about sound, that’s the impression I gave as I was desperate to get into video production.

 Registration…in the early days of tube cameras we had to register the camera every time you transported it using a registration card.
-Tube cameras were very susceptible to out of alignment tubes so you had to carry a small screw driver and a convergence chart.
-The camera had 3 small “pots” recessed near the front and you would look into the viewfinder and tweak the 3 colours till the lines converged… in other words all your black horizontal and vertical lines were totally black, not fuzzy.
+Tube cameras were very susceptible to go out of alignment, so you had to carry a small screw driver and a convergence chart.
+The camera had 4 small “pots” recessed near the front and you would look into the viewfinder and tweak the 2 colours till the lines converged i.e. These were not RGB what you were doing was aligning the tubes Blue-Vertical, Blue-Horizontal, Red-Vertical, Red-Horizontal… in other words all your black horizontal and vertical lines were totally black not fuzzy.

 During my 4 years at Flashback we eventually moved over to the Sony M3 camera this had the 21 pin connector into a High band U-matic Sony portable recorder.
 The lead acid batteries were a pain and the 1st thing you had to do when finishing a shoot was to leave the two ton tessie batteries on charge.